alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 including Lag-1 autocorrelation and standard deviation moving window plots.
 A sensitivity and significance analysis is also performed in order to determine whether any trends (quantified by Kendall tau values) are statistically significant.
-The vegetation return rate is calculated by fitting the crystall ball function to the offset50 and NDVI time series.
+The vegetation return rate is calculated by fitting a crystall ball function to the annual average offset50 and NDVI time series [@CrystalBallFunction].

-Following data processing, `pyveg` is able to calculate summary plots using `pyveg_analysis_summary_data` which will accept summary statistics that are hosted locally or on Zenodo.
+Following data processing, `pyveg` is able to calculate summary plots using `pyveg_analysis_summary_data`.
+This uses as input a collection of summary statistics extracted from the time series of each individual location obtained with the download and analysis functionality described above.
+These are hosted locally or on Zenodo.

 # Acknowledgements